-- 9.2.5 For minor non-conformities raised during initial audits, the CAB shall not grant certification until the applicant has submitted and implemented an effective corrective action plan to close all minor non-conformities. - 9.2.6 The corrective action plan shall include a description of: - a.
-The corrective actions to close the non-conformity. - b.
-The timeframe to implement corrective actions, before the certification is issued. - 9.2.7 The CAB shall require that minor non-conformities raised are satisfactorily closed (corrective actions plan effectively implemented) within 60 days, or upgraded to major and closed as per 9.2.7.1, before making any certification decision. - 9.2.7.1 Certification shall not be issued until all the minor non-conformities are effectively closed as per the corrective action plan.
+- 9.2.5 For minor non-conformities raised during initial audits, the CAB shall not grant certification until the applicant has submitted and implemented an effective corrective action plan to correct-close all minor non-conformities. - 9.2.6 The corrective action plan shall include a description of: - a.
+The corrective actions intended to correct close the non-conformity. - b.
+An appropriate The timeframe to implement corrective actions, before the certification is issued. - 9.2.7 The CAB shall require that minor non-conformities raised during initial and surveillance audits are satisfactorily corrected closed no later than the next scheduled audit. (corrective actions plan effectively implemented) within 60 days, or upgraded to major and correctclosed as per 9.2.7.1, before making any certification decision. - 9.2.7.1 If not corrected within this timeframe, the non-conformity shall be re-graded as a major non-conformity, and 30 days given to correct it.
+Certification shall not be issued until all thethe minor non-conformities are effectively closed as per the corrective action plan.